Frequently Asked Questions

 - Is there a dress code for commencement ceremonies?

 - While there is no formal dress code, commencement is an important event, and many people choose to dress up for the occasion.
 The only requirement is wearing academic attire called 'regalia', which consists of a cap, gown, tassel, and hood, which can be rented through UC Davis Stores.
 Please wear walking (comfortable) shoes.
-High heels are not recommend because the line-up area is a grassy field and the commencement stage has narrow steps.
+High heels are not recommended because the commencement stage has narrow steps.

 - What will my hood and tassel look like?